Meta-analysis: Literature search

-One of the most important steps of a meta-analysis is data collection.
+One of the most important steps in a meta-analysis is data collection.
 For an efficient database search, appropriate keywords and search limits need to be identified.
 The use of Boolean operators and search limits can assist the literature search.
-A number of databases are available (e.g., PubMed, Embase, PsychInfo), however, it is up to the researcher to choose the most appropriate sources for their research area.
+A number of databases are available (e.g., PubMed, Embase, PsycINFO), but it is up to the researcher to choose the most appropriate sources for their research area.
 Indeed, many scientists use duplicate search terms within two or more databases to cover multiple sources.
 The reference lists of eligible studies can also be searched for eligible studies (i.e., snowballing).
 The initial search may return a large volume of studies.
 Quite often, the abstract or the title of the manuscript reveals that the study is not eligible for inclusion, based on the pre-specified criteria.
 These studies can be discarded.
-However, if it appears that the study may be eligible (or even if there is some doubt) the full paper can be retained for closer inspection.
-The references lists of eligible articles can also be searched for any relevant articles.
-These search results need to be detailed in a PRIMSA flow diagram which details the flow of information through all stages of the review.
-Thus, it is important to note how many studies were returned after using the specified search terms and how many of these studies were discarded, and for what reason.
+However, if the study appears eligible (or even if there is some doubt), the full paper can be retained for closer inspection.
+The reference lists of eligible articles can also be searched for any relevant articles.
+These search results need to be detailed in a PRIMSA flow diagram, which details the flow of information through all stages of the review.
+Thus, it is important to note how many studies were returned after using the specified search terms, how many were discarded, and why.
 The search terms and strategy should be specific enough for a reader to reproduce the search.
-The date range of studies, along with the date (or date period) the search was conducted should also be provided.
+The date range of studies, along with the date (or date period) the search was conducted, should also be provided.